pcostasgr/DollarBill/README.md

 ## 👤 Author

+Constantinos 'Costas' Papadopoulos - 720° Software
-Costas (Built with AI assistance from Claude Sonnet 4.5 and Grok)
+(Built with AI assistance from Claude Sonnet 4.5 and Grok)

 ---